 Here, we offer advice on meat-free alternatives in Hong Kong, from where to source the tastiest plant-based products to our pick of the city’s very best vegetarian restaurants.
 We’ve even included a tasty recipe for you to try at home.

 So whether you’re looking to transition full-time to a plant-based lifestyle or simply contemplating giving Meatless Monday a go sometime, be sure to read this first.

 Why is a plant-based diet better?

 We know animal agriculture has an impact on climate change and in order to dampen these effects, a diet with little to no meat could make a big difference to the environment globally.

-Compared to beef, plant-based alternatives use approximately 96 per cent less land, 87 per cent less water and generate 89 per cent fewer greenhouse gasses, according to Impossible Foods.
+Compared to beef, plant-based alternatives use approximately 96% less land, 87% less water and generate 89% fewer greenhouse gasses, according to Impossible Foods.
 Getting your nutrition through vegetarian sources is far more sustainable and can therefore help re-establish natural balance to our ecosystems.

 By choosing to eat plant-based meals, you can also have a positive impact on your health.
 It is well established that people who follow a plant-based diet are less susceptible to conditions like obesity, diabetes, heart disease, colorectal cancer and high cholesterol than those who consume meat.
 So why not do your body some good and try eating more plant-based foods?

 Meat-free Alternatives in Hong Kong